rivue/Gamified-Study-Tool/README.md

         - instead of multiple choice, have it where users can drag / drop for an answer slot:
             (deepseek recomendations):
             - Add haptic feedback on drop (vibration for correct/wrong).
-            - Use gravity physics (e.g., answers "fall" into the slot with a bounce).
-            - Animated rewards: Slot glows/explodes with confetti on correct answers.
         - once I add a second type of "game", make it "shuffle" the questions once it gets the 8 or so least seen so that the questions seem random and they aren't just the same multiple choice every time
         - make the underscores ___ visible in the questions